Record and Analyze Workbook Performance

 Connections to data sources

-Server blending (Tableau Server only)
+Server rendering (Tableau Server only)

 Tableau support may ask that you create a performance workbook as they work with you to diagnose performance issues.